vectordotdev/vector/docs/content/en/blog/introducing-vector.md

 **Vendor-first** is tempting, but usually expensive and invasive.
 The vendor provides their custom collectors and client libraries for you to integrate, and you simply ship them all your data.
 In the end, you're limited to their capabilities, locked in to their ecosystem, and paying more and more every month as your data volume grows.

 **Trusted open source stacks** give you a bit more flexibility, but with a significantly higher maintenance burden.
-You have to pick the right implementation of each sub-component (eight years ago there were already at least [20 implementations of statsd](http://www.joemiller.me/2011/09/21/list-of-statsd-server-implementations/)), ensure they'll work together well, and then maintain and scale them for the lifetime of the infrastructure.
+You have to pick the right implementation of each sub-component (eight years ago there were already at least [20 implementations of statsd][statsd]), ensure they'll work together well, and then maintain and scale them for the lifetime of the infrastructure.
 Adding new capabilities or changing storage backends generally means adding a whole new set of components to run, often overlapping with some you're already running.

 Finally, there are teams with the resources and organizational willpower to **build their own solutions**.
 This gives you an enormous amount of flexibility and power, but with an equally impressive price tag in engineering time.